 Sanlorenzo attended the event and, on that occasion, launched "Sanlorenzo Arts", thereby increasing its commitment to support creativity and contemporary art.
 "Sanlorenzo Arts" is a platform that aims to navigate through the complexity of present times through creativity.
-It is an active and interactive channel for projects related to the world of art and design, addressing the most current issues in an original way by relying on the sensitivity of artists, designers, thinkers and practice and Sanlorenzo's marine world.
-On the other creative talent.
+It is an active and interactive channel for projects related to the world of art and design, addressing the most current issues in an original way by relying on the sensitivity of artists, designers, thinkers and creative talent.
 The Company views such a platform as a true culture and design creator and not only as an art sponsor or enabler.